Questions & Answers

 Q: Do you actually write the names of the scents on the labels for all of your candles and wax melts?

-Q: Do you actually make all of these candles, wax melts, and soaps?
+Q: Do you actually make all of your own products?

 Q: I like the smell of your candles, but I'm afraid they'll give me a headache.
 What types of scents do you use?